m4sterbunny/rtd-gcp-cloud/source/pages/storage.rst

 Moving Data
 ===========

 The `gsutil` command is all well and good if you have small requirements that can be handled by your bandwidth via the Chrome browser.
 If you want to schedule batch transfers there is an HTTPS endpoint service that can connect to an upload facility.
-Up to a pedabyte of data may be transferred this way.
+Up to a petabyte of data may be transferred this way.
 Or, you can post your data on a drive (!).

 It gets fancy, BigQuery and App Engine can both submit data to cloud storage.